nyu-devops/lab-flask-rest/README.md

 This projects purpose is to show the correct API and return codes that should be used for a REST API.
 Everything is contained ina single

-## Prerequisite Installation using Vagrant VM
+## Prerequisite Installation for Intel Mac & PC

 The easiest way to use this lab is with **Vagrant** and **VirtualBox**. if you don't have this software the first step is down download and install it.